Best Zucchini Recipes – Both Savory & Sweet

 So, don’t be afraid to experiment – most of the time the substitutions work.

-SO, what about all those stories of the zucchinis overtaking people’s gardens and kitchens (or cars and porches from people leaving them where ever they can)?
+You know those stories of the zucchinis taking over people’s gardens and kitchens -or cars and porches from people leaving them?

 Zucchini is usually a vegetable that will produce no matter what the rest of the garden is doing – and do it well, otherwise there wouldn’t be those jokes.